morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 ### Return data instead of HTML

-There are two types of plugin functionality: do something on the admin interface, and/or, provide extra data and features to themes.
+There are two types of plugin functionalities: do something on the admin interface, and/or, provide extra data and features to themes.

-When providing for themes - like in this case - always return data instead of displaying data.
+When providing for themes — like in this case — always return data instead of displaying data.

-Themes have a proper built in displaying mechanism  - template parts - when plugins don't.
+Themes have a proper built in mechanism to display data — template parts — when plugins have nothing like this.

-It is more elegant and far easy to return raw data to theme which displays it within it's own style guide than reinventing the wheel in the plugin.
+It is elegant and easy to return raw data to theme which displays it within it's own style guide than reinventing the template parts mechanism in the plugin.

 #### Example

-Adding a custom post type ― people ― can't be done in a theme just in a plugin.
+Adding a custom post type ― people ― cannot be done in a theme just in a plugin.
 A plugin has to be created for this feature.

 To display a person in a post or a page the `[person name="Bill"]` shortcode can be used.
 To make the person look nice with avatar, role, email ... we need to use HTML.

 The theme perhaps already has the template tags and parts displaying a person.
-Since plugins cannot use `get_template_part` they can't re-use the already written HTML code.
+Since plugins cannot use `get_template_part` they can't re-use that already written HTML code.

 #### Solution